Disability Support

 We can make referrals for diagnostic assessments, guide students through the process of applying for Disabled Students' Allowance, provide information on alternative financial support where required, support students as they begin to use specialist equipment/software and implement new strategies for studying.

-If you are thinking about coming to the Guildhall School to study, the Learning Support Senior Advisor can meet or talk with you on the telephone, to discuss your needs, the demands of the course and the provision for people with disabilities – in order to assist you in making a decision about applying or accepting a place.
-This can take place during an open day or at any time during the academic year that is convenient for you.
+If you are thinking about coming to the Guildhall School to study, the Senior Disability and Welfare Advisor can meet with you online or via phone call, to discuss your needs, the demands of the course and the provision for people with disabilities – in order to assist you in making a decision about applying or accepting a place.
+This can take place at any time during the academic year that is convenient for you.

 Learning Resources